 - Reconciliation: The Conflict is at least partially resolved by an accord between the two sides.
 The Dominant side grants conciliations to the Oppressed side of the Conflict.
 A Reconciliation is usually a negotiated settlement, which means that it may not (cannot) completely resolve the Conflict.
 The Plot Dæmon is reduced a rank and may return as a Sub-plot at some point.
 Plot Dæmons don’t go for a reconciliation unless there is no other choice, they will prefer it to an actual Resolution though.

 - Resolution: True resolution of the Conflict means that the Plot Dæmon is actually defeated.
 It will payout its maximum rewards.
 True resolution usually comes from the Thesis, Antithesis, Synthesis pattern of Dialectic Logic.
+At it’s simplest the Resolution is the ideal ending to a romantic plot as it represents marriage of the two Embodiments.
 A sensible Resolution of Jim the Thief’s Burden-Burden Conflict would probably result in Jim gaining a Burden-Burden “Wealth” skill (or Descendant), it could alternatively pay off Jim’s Vulnerable Handicap possibly, increase his Burden Facet, or even allow him access to the Wielder Core, or Earth Incarna instead.
 The observant Referee may note what Skills and Descendants a particular character is after, and design a Story Dæmon specifically to create the required Annex from a Resolved Conflict.
 While no Plot Dæmon ever wants to resolve their Conflict, this is the preferred resolution for the Players and the Conflict itself.